openstack-archive/fuel-plugin-nsxv/doc/test/source/test_suite_destructive.rst

  Launch instance VM_2  with image TestVM-VMDK and flavor m1.tiny.

  Verify that VMs  should communicate between each other.
-Send icmp ping from VM _1 to VM_2  and vice versa.
+Send ICMP ping from VM _1 to VM_2  and vice versa.
  Disable NSXv_port of VM_1.
  Verify that VMs  should not communicate between each other.
-Send icmp ping from VM _2 to VM_1  and vice versa.
+Send ICMP ping from VM _2 to VM_1  and vice versa.

  Enable NSXv_port of VM_1.

  Verify that VMs  should communicate between each other.
-Send icmp ping from VM _1 to VM_2  and vice versa.
+Send ICMP ping from VM _1 to VM_2  and vice versa.

 **Expected result**